wmo-im/wis2box/docs/source/overview.rst

 Overview
 ========

 wis2node is a Python reference implementation of a WMO WIS 2.0 node.
-The project provides a plug and play toolset to ingest, process, and publish weather/climate/water data using standards-based appraoches in alignment with the `WIS 2.0 principles`_.
+The project provides a plug and play toolset to ingest, process, and publish weather/climate/water data using standards-based approaches in alignment with the `WIS 2.0 principles`_.
 In addition, wis2node also provides a access to all data in the WIS 2.0 infrastructure from other wis2nodes and global centres.